 Oak Hill Academy students may take college courses through Wytheville Community College during high school, referred to as either Dual Credit or College Credit courses.
 The courses are taught on the Oak Hill campus by teachers who concurrently serve as adjunct professors for the college.
 Students receive both high school and college credit.
 Students must exhibit outstanding academic performance and pass a college placement test in order to be eligible for these courses.
 Such courses are identified with a “CC” (College Credit) on the Oak Hill transcript.

 Students may select honors courses in several subject areas.
 Certain courses are taught only as honors courses.
 In other cases, a highly motivated student may contract with the teacher of a standard college preparatory course to complete honors-level assignments and achieve the honors designation for that course.

 High school is a great time for discovery.
-Through our specialty courses, Oak Hill Academy students can earn credit while discovering a love of horses, a knack for coding, a penchant for guitar playing, an interest in the broadcasting side of sports, all while reaching for the stars.
+Through our specialty courses, Oak Hill Academy students can earn credit while discovering a love of horses, a knack for coding, a penchant for guitar playing, an interest in the broadcasting side of sports, or an enthusiasm for stargazing.
 Our supportive environment encourages students to step out of their comfort zones and explore their own gifts and passions.